Chatbots in eCommerce

 Here’s where your chatbots deployed on messaging platforms can start getting involved.
 Campaigns on Facebook Messenger have an open rate of about 98%.
 With people spending more time on messaging platforms than on social media these days, it’s clear that they’d prefer to see your offers as instant messages.

-On average, 70% of all online shopping carts are discarded worldwide.
+On average, the online shopping cart abandonment rate is 70% worldwide.
 That amounts to trillions of dollars worth of missed opportunities.
 Research by Forrester indicates annual losses of up to $18 trillion.

 Customers would like to know when their purchases will be delivered.
 Chatbots could access real-time data to keep your customers in the loop about where their products are.